Last update: 6 days ago

 So, here is what you need to do to get mould off leather:

-1. Put on your safety gear.
+- Put on your safety gear.

 Make sure to protect yourself because as soon as you start cleaning the mould from the leather, spores will get agitated and released in the air.
 And this way, they enter your lungs.

-2. Brush off the mould carefully from the affected leather.
+- Brush off the mould carefully from the affected leather.

 Use a soft brush or the brush attachment of your vacuum cleaner to carefully remove most of the mould this way.

-3. Dip a cloth or a sponge in the cleaning solution of your choice.
+- Dip a cloth or a sponge in the cleaning solution of your choice.

 A water solution with antimicrobial soap is perfect for the job.
 However, diluted vinegar also has strong antifungal properties.

-4. Test the method, first, on a small, inconspicuous area.
+- Test the method, first, on a small, inconspicuous area.

-5. Repeat if needed by using the same or a different cleaning agent.
+- Repeat if needed by using the same or a different cleaning agent.

 A safe suggestion would be to treat the mouldy spots with soapy water and then, repeat the cleaning with a vinegar solution for optimal results.

-6. Dry well with a clean soft cloth.
+- Dry well with a clean soft cloth.

 Use a clean cloth to dry the leather item well.

-7. Apply a mould inhibitor for leather.
+- Apply a mould inhibitor to the leather.

-This step can be actually further up in our list, as this type of store-bought product is a mould remover, as well.
+This step can be further up in our list, as this type of store-bought product is a mould remover, as well.
 You only need to spray it on a cloth and wipe down the leather surface without too much pressure.
-If the area is badly affected, you can spray the mildew inhibitor directly on the sofa and give it a wipe after a minute or two.
+If the area is badly affected, you can spray the mildew inhibitor directly on the sofa and wipe it after a minute or two.
 The cleaning agent is suitable for both finished and unfinished leather pieces of furniture.
 Let the item dry before proceeding with the last step.
 Applying a mould remover/inhibitor after using any of the techniques mentioned further up can only strengthen the effectiveness of the results, as well as prevent mould from reappearing anytime soon in the future.

-8. Condition your leather sofa or personal item.
+- Condition your leather sofa or personal item.

 To finish off the cleaning process, gently treat your leather settee or another type of leather item with an appropriate conditioning or leather rejuvenating product.